 By JESSICA GRESKO

 Tuesday's case involves a District of Columbia resident, Matthew Grace, and a shooting group he belongs to, the Pink Pistols.
-They are challenging the city's requirement that a person who wants to carry a concealed handgun outside their home to show he or she has a "good reason to fear injury to his or her person or property" or another "proper reason" for carrying the weapon.
+They are challenging the city's requirement that a person who wants to carry a concealed handgun outside the home show he or she has a "good reason to fear injury to his or her person or property" or another "proper reason" for carrying the weapon.
 Reasons might include a personal threat, or a job that requires a person to carry or protect cash or valuables.

 Leon is actually the third federal judge to rule on a preliminary injunction related to the city's "good reason" gun law regulation.
-Like Leon, the first judge to rule on the issue, Judge Frederick J. Scullin Jr., initially granted a preliminary injunction by another judge in May 2015.
-That ruling was appealed, and the appeals court ruled late last year that the judge didn't have the authority to decide the case.
+Like Leon, the first judge to rule on the issue, Judge Frederick J. Scullin Jr., initially granted a preliminary injunction in May 2015.
+That ruling was appealed, and the appeals court ruled late last year that Scullin didn't have the authority to decide the case.
 Kollar-Kotelly was then assigned to that case and denied the preliminary injunction request.

 Follow Jessica Gresko on Twitter at twitter.com/jessicagresko.
 Her work can be found at http://bigstory.ap.org/content/jessica-gresko